6 Tips to help your child sleep well during the holidays and travel (so you stay sane!)

 • No matter what their typical sleeping arrangements, make sure that you bring their own crib sheet or favorite blankets and pillow - along with their regular loveys/stuffed animals, pacifiers, white noise, travel black out blinds and night light.
 Recreating the environment as much as possible will help to reduce disruptions over all.

-The holidays are often so full of chances to become overstimulated and overtired.
-Aside from an off schedule or missed nap, the twinkly lights and music, big crowds, new toys and extra sugary treats can make for one overstimulated and cranky kiddo.
+The holidays are chock-full of opportunities to become overstimulated and overtired.
+Aside from an off schedule or missed nap, the twinkly lights, music, new faces, new toys and extra sugary treats can make for one overstimulated and cranky kiddo.
 The best way to combat this is to make sure you leave room in your schedule for quiet time.
+You could take a break to:

-Our babies pick up on our stress, big time.
+Our babies and children pick up on our stress, big time.
+Our nervous systems co-regulate.
 If we’re feeling frazzled or down right anxious, our kiddos feel this dysregulation by way of mirror neurons in their brain.
 No matter how big your smile is or how good of a job you think you’re doing faking it, your kids know the truth.
 They feel your anxiety and they absorb your stress.
 So keep this in mind as you’re making your plans.
 And do what you need to do to keep your stress under control.
-Here are some of my personal favorites for keeping my sanity when traveling or staying with extended family (note: I’m an extreme introvert so I really need to carve out down time):
+Here are some of my personal favorites for keeping my sanity when traveling or staying with extended family (note: I’m a serious introvert so I really need to carve out down time):

-• I take an extra long and luxurious showers when I have the extra pairs of hands around.
+• I take an luxuriously long showers when I have the extra pairs of hands around.

 • I spend a REALLY long time with my kiddos during the bedtime routine.
 This gives them the much needed transition time and it gives me a nice, long break from the socializing.